 Typically, nuns and monks take a vow of poverty, which is sometimes interpreted as living simply, without unnecessary gadgets and signs of wealth.
 This means that your room in the guest house will probably be simple as well as comfortable.
 It may not be en suite (so pack a dressing gown!) or have tea and coffee in the room, although facilities will be nearby.

 The room is very unlikely to have a television or radio, as these will disrupt the silence for other guests, and you will usually be asked not to use mobile phones except in designated areas.
 We suggest in any case that you keep your phones for emergencies only, as being continually 'on' can be a subtle drain on your energy.

 You don't need any special clothing, just clothes you are comfortable in, and boots if you like walking.

-One of the sisters at Wantage told Michelle that during retreat “books are your friends”.
+One of the sisters at Wantage told Michelle that during retreat 'books are your friends'.
 You might want to take a good book with you, or you may not need to take any if your retreat house has a library.
-Clare finds that sometimes a library book will wink at her, and ends up reading something other than the pile she brought.
+Clare finds that sometimes a library book will wink at her, and she ends up reading something other than the pile she brought.

 At Wantage, there are good libraries of novels and Christian books.
 And during meal times, which are taken in silence, the sisters bring books to read in between courses and at the end of the meal.